How to play Low Cost Airline Manager

 Gameplay

-Each player roll the Passenger Dice; the numbers give the Origin and Destination (O&D) of the travelers:
+Each player rolls the Passenger Dice; the numbers give the Origin and Destination (O&D) of the travelers:

 In this example, travelers want to go from 4 to 5.
 And both Airline Yellow and Blue can offer a valid itinerary.
 Yellow is non-stop and Blue is one-stop via airport 2: